Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Introduction

 \section{Introduction}

 Keyword extraction (KE), also known as keyphrase or key term extraction, is an information extraction task that aims to identify a number of words/phrases that best summarise the nature or the context of a piece of text.
 It has several applications in information retrieval (IR) and natural language processing (NLP), including text summarisation, topic analysis and document indexing.
 Considering the vast amount of text-based documents online in today's digital society, it is very useful to be able to extract keywords from online documents automatically to support large-scale textual analysis.
 Therefore, for many years the research community has been investigating automatic keyword extraction (AKE) methods, especially with the recent advancements in artificial intelligence (AI) and NLP.
 Despite these efforts, however, AKE has been shown to be a challenging task and AKE methods with very high performance are still to be found~\citep{papagiannopoulou2020}.
 Two main challenges are the lack of a precise definition of the AKE task and the lack of consistent performance evaluation metrics and benchmarks~\citep{merrouni2020automatic}.
-Since there is no consensus on the definition and characteristics of a \emph{keyword}, KE datasets created by researchers have different characteristics, e.g., the minimum/average/maximum numbers of keywords, if absent keywords (human-labeled keywords that do not appear in the text) are allowed, and what part-of-speech (PoS) tags such as verbs are accepted as valid keywords.
+Since there is no consensus on the definition and characteristics of a \emph{keyword}, KE datasets created by researchers have different characteristics.
+Examples include the minimum/average/maximum numbers of keywords, if absent keywords (human-labelled keywords that do not appear in the text) are allowed, and what part-of-speech (PoS) tags such as verbs are accepted as valid keywords.
 This makes performance evaluation and comparison of AKE methods more difficult.

 Based on whether a labelled training set is used, AKE methods reported in the literature can be grouped into unsupervised and supervised methods.
 Unsupervised methods include statistical, graph-based, embedding-based and/or language model-based methods, while supervised ones use either traditional or deep machine learning models~\citep{papagiannopoulou2020}.
-Surprisingly, most AKE methods have not considered semantic information to align the returned keywords with the semantic context of the input document.
+Surprisingly, for most AKE methods, semantic information has not been considered or only insufficiently considered to align the returned keywords with the semantic context of the input document~\citep{firoozeh2020}.